Eric M. Rogers

 Eric M. Rogers (15 August 1902 – 1 July 1990) was a British writer and physics educator.
-He wrote the 1960 textbook Physics for the Inquiring Mind.
+He is perhaps best known for his 1960 textbook Physics for the Inquiring Mind.
 The book, subtitled The Methods, Nature, and Philosophy of Physical Science, was based on courses he gave at Princeton University, where he taught from 1942 to 1971.
 Rogers also headed the Nuffield Science Teaching Project programme in physics education in the 1960s.